BenjaminHellebust/BenjaminHellebust.github.io/Introduction/Nuclear Power/index.md

 * Batteries often require rare or expensive metals to produce and require replacements every so often.

+* Nuclear power makes up 17% of global power generation and it's possible to further scale it up!
+(Markandya, p.
+988)

 <br>

 <div class = "centered">